borh/papers/register-database-model.md

 ## Language Model

-The language contained in documents and subgroups is simply represented using a vector of word weights, calculated using a variant of the well-known tf-idf (term frequency-inverse document frequency) formulation first proposed by [@spark1972statistical]:
+The language contained in documents and subgroups is represented using a vector of word weights, calculated using a variant of the well-known tf-idf (term frequency-inverse document frequency) formulation first proposed by [@spark1972statistical]:

 $$\text{tf}(t, D) = \sum_{i=1}^{N} \text{number of occurrences of } t \text{ in } d_i$$